clintharris/IDBSideSync/NOTES.md

 }
 ```

-### Hybrid Logical Clock
+#### Hybrid Logical Clock

-An HLC combies both a _physical_ and _logical_ clock.
+An HLC combines both a _physical_ and _logical_ clock.
 It was designed to provide one-way (as with LC rather than VC) causality detection while maintaining a clock value close to the physical clock, so one can use HLC timestamp as a drop-in replacement for a physical clock timestamp.
 Rules:

   1. Each node maintain its own monotonic counter, `c` (just like with logical clocks)
   1. Each node keeps track of the largest physical time it has encountered so far